VinAIResearch/Point-Unet/README.md

 # <a name="introduction"></a> Point-Unet: A Context-Aware Point-Based Neural Network for Volumetric Segmentation

 This repository contains the implementation of the MICCAI 2021 paper Point-Unet: A Context-Aware Point-Based Neural Network for Volumetric Segmentation.
-Point-Unet is a point-based volumetric segmentation frame- work with three main modules: the saliency attention, the context-aware sam- pling, and the point-based segmentation module.
+Point-Unet is a point-based volumetric segmentation framework with three main modules: the saliency attention, the context-aware sampling, and the point-based segmentation module.
 The saliency attention module takes a volume as input and predicts an attentional probability map that guides the context-aware point sampling in the subsequent module to transform the volume into a point cloud.
 The point-based segmentation module then processes the point cloud and outputs the segmentation, which is finally fused back to the volume to obtain the final segmentation results.

 ![DETR](figure/flowchart.jpg)